Apeiruss: Working in Bollywood

-Back in 2015 Apeiruss's then manager Tanzil Rahman sent some of their demos to various places.
-One day Bollywood playback singer Armaan Malik checked out their music and showed interest to work with them.
+Back in 2015 Apeiruss's then manager Tanzil Rahman sent some of their demos to various artists, managers and labels.
+However one day a Bollywood playback singer Armaan Malik checked out their music and showed interest to work with them.
 Then he introduced Apeiruss with his brother Amaal Mallik.
 Amaal offered Apeiruss to produce a track he was composing for Atif Aslam.
 Apeiruss worked on that track as an additional programmer.
 The song became a massive hit.
 Through this song they started their Bollywood journey.
 They would later produce more songs of Amaal Mallik including 'Sau Aasman', 'Buddhu Sa Mann' etc. Amaal introduced Apeiruss with Arko Pravo Mukherjee with whom they did couple more songs.

 In 2017 Apeiruss asked Armaan Malik to sing a Bengali Song.
 Together they made 'Tor Karone' which was sung by Armaan Malik and composed by Apeiruss.
 It was the first Bangladeshi song for Armaan Malik.

 In 2019 Apeiruss composed 'Ishqam' with Bollywood playback singer Mika Singh and Ali Quli Mirza.
 The song was released from Navrattan Music in October 2019.
+"Ishqam became one of their massive hits till date generating views more than 230 million worldwide.
 In November they released 'Dil Ki Masti' featuring Rumman Chowdhury which was featured in a short film called 'Naina Da Kasoon' produced by Mika Singh.
 Recently in 2020 Apeiruss produced a song named "Mareez E Ishq (reloaded)" composed and sang by Shaarib Sabri and it got released from Sony Music India.
 Apeiruss produced music for the background themes of very popular TV show called Ishq Main Marjawan 2 and also produced romantic, sad songs of the drama in collaboration with Shaarib-Toshi.